Tottenham must capitalise on the positives of outstanding Champions League run | Malay Mail

 “We’re not the smartest in the class but we’re not the stupidest either,” Pochettino said.

-But the questions to the players last night also centred on departures, with Christian Eriksen and Toby Alderweireld seemingly most likely to seek pastures new.
+But the questions to the players on Saturday night also centred on departures, with Christian Eriksen and Toby Alderweireld seemingly most likely to seek pastures new.

 Either would be a loss but neither are irreplaceable.
 As Liverpool have shown from the sales of Philippe Coutinho and Raheem Sterling in recent years, a star player leaving does not have to leave the team worse off.